-different activities.

-Residential trips are arranged for Key

-Stage 2.

-The school has a large library.

-The school is a secure site.

-Staff report building defects which present

-a health and safety risk immediately for

-attention.

-Termly fire drills occur and exit doors &

-routes clearly identified.

-Risk assessments for medium to high-risk

-activities are carried out and shared with

-staff.

-White screens are avoided on all projected

-materials including SMART boards,

-computers, iPads, chrome books.

-The school has a Nurture Room which can

-be accessed by any pupil in time of need.

-The school has a bike trail.

-Each class has a reading corner to

-promote a love of reading.
+- Use of the school grounds and the local area for learning opportunities is a regular occurrence, with a 'school aim' to use the outside environment for learning at least once a week in addition to the opportunities outlined above. - Pupils in the Early Years Foundation have free access to the outside area. - Areas of the playground are designated for different activities. - Residential trips are arranged for Key Stage 2. - The school has a large library. - The school is a secure site. - Staff report building defects which present a health and safety risk immediately for attention. - Termly fire drills occur and exit doors & routes clearly identified. - Risk assessments for medium to high risk activities are carried out and shared with staff. - White screens are avoided on all projected materials including SMART boards, computers, IPADS - The school has 'The Snug' which can be accessed by any pupil in time of need. - The school has a bike trail. - Each class has a reading corner to promote a love of reading.